ibexa/documentation-developer/docs/api/public_php_api.md

 $result = $searchService->findContent( $query );
 ```

-A [`Subtree`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/Subtree.html) criterion limits the search to the subtree with pathString, which looks like: `/1/2/`.
+A [`Subtree`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/Subtree.html) criterion limits the search to the subtree with `pathString`, which looks like: `/1/2/`.
 A [`ContentTypeId`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/ContentTypeId.html) Criterion to limit the search to Content of Content Type 1.
 Those two criteria are grouped with a `LogicalAnd` operator.
 The query is executed as before, with `SearchService::findContent()`.

 ##### Fine-tuning search results